anisbet/pipe/Readme.md

   -X - Grep values in specified columns, start output, or start searches for -Y values.
   -Y - Grep values in specified columns once greps with -X succeeds.
   -M - Output all data until -Y succeeds.
+  -q - Output alternate lines relative to the current line.
   -1 - Increment value in specified columns.
   -k - Run a series of scripted commands.
   -L - Output only specified lines, or range of lines.